PranavM98/Prediction-of-Stock-Prices---Dash-App/README.md

 def lambda_handler(event, context):

-    #cli.py contains a function named start1 which scrapes the web and a single row dataframe with the stock prices at that time.
+    #cli.py contains a function named start1 which scrapes the web and returns a single row dataframe with the stock prices at that time.
     df=cli.start1()

     #Storing data into local variables